Sven Lilja

 1873-1967.

-Ellen Hagen initiated the formation of uppsala women's suffrage association in 1902 and was its president until 1923.
-Hagen was one of the foremost in the work for voting rights for women in Sweden.
-She was married to Robert Hagen, governor of Gävleborg County from 1918 to 1922.
+Ellen Hagen initiated the formation of the Uppsala Women's Suffrage Association in 1902 and was its president until 1923.
+Hagen was one of the foremost advocates of women's suffrage in Sweden.
+She was married to Robert Hagen, who was County Governor of Gävleborg County from 1918 to 1922.

-She was also one of the initiators of the country Association for the woman's political suffrage, as well as one of the founders of Liberal women 1914.
-Hagen was chairman of the Liberal Party Women's Association 1938 – 1946 and for the Swedish Women's Union of Citizens 1936–1963.
+She was also one of the initiators of the National Association for Women's Political Suffrage, and one of the founders of Frisinnade kvinnor 1914.
+Hagen was chairman of the Swedish People's Party Women's Association 1938-1946 and of the Swedish Women's Civic Association 1936-1963.

-Ellen Hagen also participated in international peace and voice-law work and was a Swedish delegate at the Disarmament Conference in Paris in 1931.
+Ellen Hagen also participated in international peace and suffrage work and was a Swedish delegate at the disarmament conference in Paris in 1931.

 Burial site: 0103-1967